-- Cheese: If you prefer a dip with a bit of sharp, slightly cheesy flavor, try adding a ½ cup of freshly grated parmesan, Pecorino Romano or asiago cheese!
+Cheese: If you prefer a dip with a bit of sharp, slightly cheesy flavor, try adding a ½ cup of freshly grated parmesan, Pecorino Romano or asiago cheese!

-What variety of pickle is best for using in dip?
+What variety of pickle is best when making dip?

 You can use your favorite variety of pickles to make this dip!
 While I typically use Petite Dill Pickles, please feel free to customize this recipe to suit your specific tastes!

 - Dill pickles: Dill pickles are (arguably) the most popular variety of pickle.
 Dill pickles are simply brined cucumbers infused with plenty of dill; however, they can also include various flavoring ingredients, such as garlic and pickling spice!
 If you are looking for a classic pickle dip, dill pickles are your best bet!

 - Sweet pickles: Sweet pickles are pickled cucumbers made with a brine flavored with sugar.
 While sweet pickles are sweet, they’re also typically made with vinegar, so their flavor isn’t overly or sickly sweet!
 You can use sweet pickles to make dip.
 However, I recommend supplementing the sweet pickles with dill pickles and using a combination of both sweet and dill pickles.

 - Pickle Relish: Dill pickle relish is a condiment (similar to a salsa) made of finely chopped pickled cucumbers seasoned with sugar, vinegar salt and spices.
 You can typically find sweet or dill pickle relishes – either make a delicious addition to this sauce!

 - Bread and butter pickles: Bread and butter pickles are a type of sweet pickle which uses sugar in the brine.
 Bread and butter pickles are a delicious mix of sweet and sour which makes a delicious dip!